ciathyza/skyrim-optimization-guide-2018/README.md

   - If a mod contains doc files (readmes, screenshots, etc.) create a folder named _Docs_ and move these files into it.
 Then set the Docs folder as hidden (MO will add the extension _.mohidden_ to it).
 Do the same with _Source_ folders.
 This will have MO ignore all these mod-unrelated files.
   - You can install additional ESP files for a mod and set them as optional in MO if they are not required or if you need them later as a dependency for another mod.

-##### Installation Order
+#### 7.2 Installation Order

-  1. Modder Resources
+  1. Mod Resources
   2. Bugfixes & Patches
   3.

-#### 7.2 General Load Order
+#### 7.3 General Load Order

 It's a good idea to define a categorical mod order in Mod Organizer to prevent chaos from ruling your mod list.
-However due to the nature of Skyrim mods (assets & ESP files) it's not always possible to follow a strict order since you will have to move textures and ESPs around to suit your mod overrides but you can set up a 'rough' order that follows some mod categories.
+However due to the nature of Skyrim mods (assets & ESP files) it's not always easy to follow a strict order since you will have to move textures and ESPs around to suit your mod overrides.
+But you can set up a 'rough' order that follows some mod categories.
 For example you want texture replacers late in your mod order and mods that only contain SKSE plugins can be anywhere since they don't adhere to a specific load ordering.
 Here is a categorical order that I'm following for the mod entries in the left pane in Mod Organizer:

 ```
 Official Update